 Mortgage-backed securities or asset-backed securities are also considered to be unconsolidated structured entities.
-Mortgage-backed securities are formed by pooling various types of mortgages while asset-backed securities are formed by pooling assets such as auto loans, credit card receivables or student loans.
+Mortgagebacked securities are formed by pooling various types of mortgages while asset-backed securities are formed by pooling assets such as auto loans, credit card receivables or student loans.
 An interest or claim to this future cash flow (interest and principal) is then sold in the form of debt or equity securities, which could be held by the Fund.
-As at June 30, 2015, June 30, 2014, and July 1, 2013, the maximum exposure to these securities was less than 5% of the net assets of the Fund.
+As unconsolidated structured entities, the Fund accounts for these investments at fair value.
+The fair value of such securities, as disclosed in the Schedule of Investments, represents the maximum exposure to losses at that date.

-VIII.
-Redeemable Units Issued by the Fund
+h) Redeemable Units Issued by the Fund

 The Fund's outstanding redeemable units qualify as "puttable instruments" as required by the International Accounting Standard 32: Financial Instruments: Presentation ("IAS 32") which states that units or shares of an entity that include a contractual obligation for the issuer to repurchase or redeem them for cash or another financial asset should be classified as financial liability.

-Certain Fund issue different types of units that are equally subordinated but have different features.
-In addition, the Fund have a contractual obligation to distribute any taxable income annually that allows the unitholders to request cash payment for any distributions or dividends paid.
-These features violate criteria that are required in order for the redeemable units to be presented as equity under IAS 32.
+In accordance with IAS 32, the Fund's redeemable units' entitlements include a contractual obligation to distribute any net income and net realized capital gains at least annually in cash (at the request of the unitholder) and therefore meet the contractual obligation requirement.
+This violates one of the criteria that are required in order for the redeemable units to be presented as equity under IAS 32.
 Consequently, the Fund's outstanding redeemable units are classified as financial liabilities in these financial statements.

-IX.
-Offsetting of financial instruments
+i) Offsetting of financial instruments